nrogalla/Natural-Computing-Evolutionary-Computation/README.md

 This repository is intended for educational purposes and the exploration of genetic algorithms and their applications in optimizing sequences and solving combinatorial problems like the TSP.

-Explanation of different notebooks:
-- exercise_solutions contains solutions for exercises 2 & 3
-- exercise_4solutions contains the solution for exercise 4 (with 1500 generations and no convergence stop which had a seemingly indefinite runtime)
-- exercise_4_graphs_solutions contains one run of EA and MA used to generate graphs solving the TSP problem
-- exercises5_4_NC_final_results_nograph contains solutions to exercise 4 whith a convergence cutoff for all 10 runs
--
 ## License

 This project is open-sourced under the MIT License.
 See the LICENSE file for more details.